Destination: Your Future

 -Matthew Johnston, President, California Aeronautical University

-Our Flight School Campus
+Our Immersive Aviation Campus

 CAU’s main aviation school campus is connected to Bakersfield International Airport at Meadows Field in beautiful Southern California.
 With multiple airports nearby, flight school students get to experience exciting, hands-on training in a variety of flying conditions on a gorgeous, tree-lined campus.
 Campus features: